 - The law enforcement officer did not inform you of your rights.

-- The tests performed by police officers, such as driving patterns, don’t truly prove drunkenness.
+- The tests performed by police officers, such as driving patterns, do not truly prove drunkenness.

 - Officers aren’t always reliable when reporting behavior.